Cardiff sign Sala from Nantes for club-record fee

 Sala further boosts Cardiff's attacking options after Oumar Niasse joined on loan from Everton this week.

-"I'm very happy to be here," he said.
+"I'm very happy to be here," he told the club's website.
 "It gives me great pleasure and I can't wait to start training, meet my new team-mates and get down to work.

 "For me it feels special [to be Cardiff's record signing].
 I have come here wanting to work and to help my team-mates and the club.